CharleRoger/Garden/Canon/Languages/Atteric/Insular/Old Ansang.md

 Ansang literature is characterized by highly religious texts that can be traced back by its origins when the [[Lavondu]] first came into contact with Ansang, in the [[9th century]].

-The first paragraph of the historical essay of a famous writer, [[Emberetek Arol ʼIʼici]].
+The first paragraph of the historical essay of a famous writer, [[ʼIʼici]].

-ilap-aka

-ship-PL

-tɨpima

-new

-akatupɨne

-shape

-axek-e-ŋgɨ

-come-PASS-PST

-ndel

-LOC

-ameʼ

-ocean
+> *Ilapaka tɨpima akatupɨne axekeŋgɨ ndel ameʼ*

-ilap-aka tɨpima akatupɨne axek-e-ŋgɨ ndel ameʼ
+> `ilap-aka tɨpima akatupɨne axek-e-ŋgɨ ndel ameʼ

-ship-PL new shape come-PASS-PST LOC ocean
+> `ship-PL new shape come-PASS-PST LOC ocean

-"Ships of a new kind came from the ocean"
+> "Ships of a new kind came from the ocean"

 |   |   |   |
 |---|---|---|